How to Start an LLC in Montana (2025 Guide)

 Before you get started, you will need to pick a suitable name for your Montana LLC.

-1. Important Naming Guidelines for Montana LLCs:
+1. Montana LLC Naming Guidelines

 For a full list of naming guidelines in Montana, see Section 35-8-103 of the Montana Limited Liability Company Act.